TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 5/Hebrews 5.4.md

 ---

-And no man taketh the honor unto himself, but when he is called of God, even as was Aaron.
+Nobody takes this honor on himself, but he is called by God, just like Aaron was.